 The best way to water your xeriscape is with a drip irrigation system.
 This type of system is very efficient, as it delivers water directly to the roots of your plants.

-Xeriscape vs. Traditional landscape
+Xeriscape vs. traditional landscape

-The typical range of a xeriscape installation is $10,000 to $19,000, including the cost of materials and labor.
+The typical range of a xeriscape installation is $15,120 and $18,400, including the cost of materials and labor.
 The average cost of traditional landscaping is $3,300 to $13,200 nationwide.

 The cost of a xeriscape can be higher than the cost of a traditional landscape because it requires more specialized materials and labor.
-Additionally, a xeriscape design may be more complex, which can also increase the cost.
+Additionally, a xeriscape design may be more complex, which also can increase the cost.

 However, over time, a xeriscape will save you money on your water bill, as it is a more drought-resistant landscape.
 Additionally, a xeriscape requires less maintenance than a traditional landscape, saving you a lot of money in the long run.